 You can also apply by post using the 4-16 school transport application form

 We can only provide transport help to and from one address and this should be the child's main, permanent address.

 Spare Seat Scheme (Pupils not entitled to free school transport)

 Spare Seat Scheme

-If you have already submitted an application for the Spare Seat Scheme, academic year 2017/18, please be reassured that your application will still be considered under the new scheme.
+If you have already submitted an application for this current academic year, please be reassured that your application will still be considered under the new scheme.

 Pupils with special educational needs or disabilities

 Children and young people with special educational needs may get help with transport but it is not an automatic right.
 An individual assessment is made of the child's needs and circumstances.

 Behaviour on school buses